svn2github/libicu_full/branches/markus/smallres/source/data/icu4j-readme.txt

 *Java*

-After the ICU4C-side steps above, build the resources target of the
+After the ICU4C-side steps above, build the core-data and core-test-data targets of the
         ICU4J ant build to unpack the jar files  with the following commands:

         cd $icu4j_root
-        ant resources
+        ant core-data core-test-data

 * Alternative instructions *****************************************************